Mon Feb 15 2021

 At some point, you may need to evict a tenant (though the right screening process may help prevent that.
 Check out these 15 landlord tips for more pointers!).
 Terminating the lease, with all of its notification requirements, is just the first step in the eviction process.

 The next step is to file a complaint with the court, which involves a filing fee plus an extra fee for each summons that will be issued﹘one for every tenant.
 After filing, you’ll be given a court date, and the tenant will be served.
-This gives the tenant an opportunity to respond.
+This allows the tenant to respond.

 If the tenant decides not to contest the eviction or the judge rules against them, then the judge grants a court order with the day and time of eviction.
 This order goes to the sheriff who takes it to the tenant.
 The tenant has 24 hours to pack their stuff and go before the sheriff returns to padlock the door.